 If you wish to render Microsoft Project files, you must install Microsoft Project Standard 2019 or Microsoft Project Professional 2019.
-The 2013 or 2016 version may be used instead but we recommend installing the Professional 2019 version in order to support all the latest file formats and features.

-You should be logged into the render machine as the user RenderUser.
-If not, please log out and log back in as RenderUser.
+The 2016 version may be used instead but we recommend installing the Professional 2019 version in order to support all the latest lile formats and features.
+You should be logged into the render machine as the user RenderUser .
+If not, please log out and log back in as RenderUser .
 Install Microsoft Project.
 Run Project and activate it via an email address or product key.
 If activation is not successful, Project file rendering will fail.

-Installing Microsoft Visio 2019 on the Render Machine

-If you wish to render Microsoft Visio files, you must install Microsoft Visio Standard 2019 or Microsoft Visio Professional 2019.
-The 2013 or 2016 version may be used instead but we recommend installing the Professional 2019 version in order to support all the latest file formats and features.

-You should be logged into the render machine as the user RenderUser.
-If not, please log out and log back in as RenderUser.

-Install Microsoft Visio.

-Run Visio and activate it via an email address or product key.
+Instal ling Microsoft Visio 2019 on the Render Machine 2019 or recomm ish to render Microsoft Visio files, you must install Microsoft Visio Standard Microsoft Visio Professional 2019.
+The 2016 version may be used instead but we end installing the Professional 2019 version in order to support all the latest file and features.
+You should be logged into the render machine as the user RenderUser .
+If not, please log out and log back in as RenderUser .
+Install Microsoft Visio. Ц Run Visio and activate it via an email address or product key.
 If activation is not successful, Visio file rendering will fail.
+Instal ling iGrafx FlowCharter on the Render Machine versions ish to render iGrafx FlowCharter files, you must install iGrafx FlowCharter.
+The prior to Origins may be used instead but we recommend installing at least the version in order to support all the latest file formats and features.
+You should be logged into the render machine as the user RenderUser .
+If not, please log out and log back in as RenderUser .
+During the install, it is recommended that you choose the Custom install and click the Activate Now button, and complete activation.
+When the Select Features dialog is shown, click on the disk icon beside Optional Diagrams and select Entire feature will be installed on local hard drive .
+Everything else on the dialog can be left as it is.

+Run FlowCharter and make sure that it is activated.
+If activation is not successful, FlowCharter file rendering will fail.